eoxhub-workspaces/documentation/introduction/2_getting_started.md

 ## Sign Up

-To use EOxHub Workspaces, all you need is a internet browser.
+To use EOxHub Workspaces, all you need is an Internet browser.

-1. Go to [hub.eox.at](https://hub.eox.at) or navigate to URL of your workspace
+1. Go to [hub.eox.at](https://hub.eox.at) or navigate to the URL of your workspace
-2. Click **Register** button and follow the instructions
+2. Either click the **Register** button and follow the instructions or use one of the alternative log in methods like GitHub
-3. Confirm your email address
+3. Confirm your email address following the link sent to you via email
-4. Wait for confirmation by your workspace manager
+4. Agree to the terms and conditions

-Alternatively, use GitHub directly for registration for connecting your account.
+5. Wait for the confirmation by your workspace manager

 ## Log In

 After your account has been approved, you can log in anytime.

-1. Navigate to URL of your workspace
+1. Navigate to the URL of your workspace
-2. Use GitHub or email address and password and click **Sign In**
+2. Either use your email address and password and click **Sign In** or use one of the alternative log in methods like GitHub

 ## Navigating the user area

-After signing in, you should be able to see user area with tools available to your selected workspace.
-List of avaialble tools depends on workspace configuration and their respective documentations can be found in second chapter of this documentation.
+After signing in, you'll see the user area with the tools available to your selected workspace.
+The list of actually available tools depends on the concrete workspace configuration.
+Their respective documentations can be found in the second chapter of this documentation.

 ![user area](assets/user_area.png)